pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

 -----------------
 FSDP sharding strategy by default is set to fully shard the model parameters, gradients and optimizer states get sharded across all ranks. (also termed Zero3 sharding).
-In case you are interested to have Zero2 sharding strategy, where only optimizer states and gradients are sharded, FSDP support this feature by passing the Sharding strategy by using  "ShardingStrategy.SHARD_GRAD_OP", instead of "ShardingStrategy.FULL_SHARD" to the FSDP initialization  as follows:
+In case you are interested to have the Zero2 sharding strategy, where only optimizer states and gradients are sharded, FSDP support this feature by passing the Sharding strategy by using  "ShardingStrategy.SHARD_GRAD_OP", instead of "ShardingStrategy.FULL_SHARD" to the FSDP initialization  as follows: